Goal Setting for Children

 Now that your children have defined exactly what they want to accomplish and made sure it is achievable, it’s time to focus on the process to reach there.

-It’s important to help your children understand that they may not reach their goal right away and that what matters the most is all the new things they learn and experience on their road to complete their main goal.
+It’s important to help your children understand that they may not reach their goal right away and that what matters the most is all the new things they learn and experience on their road to completing their main goal.

 To make this long-term goal more manageable, help your kids break it down into mini-goals that will lead them to get their objective.